zeroc-ice/ice-demos/cpp11/Ice/uwp/hello/client/README.md

 works with the UWP hello server as well as the Ice/hello servers provided by other language mappings, such as C++, C#, Java and Python.

-Note that if you use the UWP server, this server cannot run on same machine as the client due to UWP restrictions, SSL secure connections are also not supported with UWP servers.
+If you want to run the server on the same computer as your UWP client, you cannot use the UWP server (due to UWP restrictions).
+You can however use any other hello server (C++, C# etc.).

 ## Running the demo